-The swelling of the fingers is quite an unpleasant phenomenon, which maybe every one of us had experienced at least once in their lifetime.
-There are many and different reasons it can occur, some of which are absolutely harmless, and other – not really.
+The swelling of the fingers is quite an unpleasant phenomenon, which may be every one of us had experienced at least once in their lifetime.
+There are many and different reasons it can occur, some of which are absolutely harmless, and others – not really.
 Let’s take some time to discuss those reasons, as well as the various ways to treat finger swelling and the proper way to handle any possible ring removal problems, connected to it.

 - Water retention – it happens mostly when your diet includes too much salt or sodium.
 When that kind of improper diet is combined with not drinking enough water, this makes the body cells react by keeping larger amounts of water.
 As a result, different parts of your body may appear to be swollen, especially your fingers;